brandonphillips/demochat/README.md

 ![Screenshot](https://codefresh.io/wp-content/uploads/2017/04/savelaunch_final.png)

 Once it has completed, a link to our app will be displayed.
-Let's click it to see if it worked..
+Let's click it to see if it worked.

 ![Screenshot](https://codefresh.io/wp-content/uploads/2017/04/completed_in.png)